Partner / Class Actions, Commercial Litigation

 - Chambers Global, Dispute Resolution: Class Action (Plaintiff)

-- Benchmark Canada Litigation Star — Class Actions
+- Benchmark – Top 50 Women in Litigation and Litigation Star — Class Actions